Eisriesenwelt: Visiting

-The cave is open from May 1 to October 26 every year.
-Its operating hours are 9:00 a.m. to 4:30 p.m. in the month of July and August and 9:00 a.m. to 3:30 p.m. in the month of May/June and September/October.
-Temperatures inside the cave are usually below freezing, and warm clothing is recommended.
-Photography is not permitted once visitors are inside the cave.
+The cave operates annually from May 1 to October 26.
+Operating hours are 9:00 a.m. to 4:30 p.m. during July and August, and 9:00 a.m. to 3:30 p.m. during May, June, September, and October.
+Internal temperatures remain below freezing, and winter clothing is required.
+Photography is prohibited inside the cave.

-The tour begins at the entrance to the cave, and continues inwards to Posselt Hall, a large room with a stalagmite called Posselt Tower in the centre.
-Past the Posselt Tower, one encounters an ashen cross on the wall of the cave, marking the farthest point of exploration of Anton Posselt.
-From there one can see the Great Ice Embankment, a massive formation that rises to a height of 25 metres and represents the area of greatest ice growth.
-Next is Hymir's Castle, named after a giant in Norse mythology.
-Here stalactites create a formation called Frigga's Veil, or the Ice Organ.

-Next on the tour is the Alexander von Mörk Cathedral, one of the largest rooms in the cave and the final resting place of von Mörk's ashes.
-The final stop on the tour is the Ice Palace, a kilometre into the cave and 400 metres underground.
-From here, visitors must turn around and walk back through the caves to reach the entrance.
-The round-trip tour through the cave takes around one hour and 15 minutes.
+The guided route begins at the entrance and proceeds to Posselt Hall, which features the Posselt Tower stalagmite.
+The path then passes an ashen cross marking Anton Posselt’s furthest point of exploration.
+Beyond this point lies the Great Ice Embankment, a 25-meter-high formation representing the area of greatest ice growth.
+The tour continues past Hymir's Castle—named after a giant in Norse mythology—where stalactites form Frigga's Veil, also known as the Ice Organ.
+Visitors then enter the Alexander von Mörk Cathedral, which holds von Mörk's ashes.
+The final destination is the Ice Palace, located one kilometer into the cave and 400 meters underground.
+Visitors return along the same path to the entrance.
+The round-trip tour lasts approximately one hour and 15 minutes.